-Hours must be completed by December 31st. of each compliance year.
+Hours must be completed by 11:59:59 on December 31 of each compliance year.

 You will owe a $100 non-completion fee, and you will still be required to complete the required hours.
 The hours you earn following the close of the compliance year will first go toward your prior year shortage, then will count toward the new compliance year.